+Downtown Population

-%dvrpc Downtown Population A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
+A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.

-In 2019, Phoenixville's downtown population was estimated to be 297, compared to an average of 165 for all downtowns and 326 for the least impacted downtowns.
-Phoenixville has one of the most diverse downtown populations with regards to demographics, with the White, Black, and Hispanic populations accounting for 64%, 8%, and 30% respectively.
+In 2019, Souderton's downtown population was estimated to be 0, compared to an average of 165 for all downtowns and 326 for the least impacted downtowns.